kushalsoni268/realtime-chat-web-app-design/README.md

 - **Responsive UI:** Fully responsive design optimized for desktop and mobile devices.
 - **Notifications:** Get real-time notifications for new messages.

-This project is ideal for learning how to build real-time web applications, focusing on both backend and frontend development, and understanding the architecture of a scalable chat application.
+This project is ideal for learning how to design a real-time web applications, focusing on both backend and frontend development, and understanding the architecture of a scalable chat application.

 ## 🛠️ Tech Stack